jonathan-chin/mec-cs/2023-fall/cs-244/examples/number_game_lab.md

 # Task

 Create a game where players can challenge each other.
 When challenging another player, each player generates a random number between 0 - 99.
 The player with the highest number wins.
+If both players get the same number, it is a tie.

 ## Player Class

 - should a player ID number (eg: 3 or 17) that is set on instantiation and cannot be changed after
 - can generate a random number between 0 - 99
 - tracks how many games played, and how many wins / losses
-- can print out ID, games played, and number of wins / losses
+- can print out ID, games played, and number of wins / losses / ties

 ## Game Class